- Ebola virus disease (EVD) is a rare, severe infection that occurs throughout sub-Saharan Africa.

-- Risk is low for general travelers.
+- Risk is low for typical travelers.

-- Symptoms include fever, headache, muscle aches, sore throat, general discomfort, abdominal pain, diarrhea, vomiting, and hemorrhage, in some cases.
+- Symptoms include fever, headache, muscle aches, sore throat, general discomfort, abdominal pain, diarrhea, vomiting, and hemorrhage (in some cases).

 - Personal protection measures are the main prevention strategy.